NahsiN/kodi-file-sync/README.md

 - Only one user per Kodi database is supported at the moment.
 You can't sync multiple users in your Kodi database across versions.
 - Since a file is defined by its full filesystem path (absolute file paths), the same file across different filesystems are treated as different files.
     This problem is non-existent when using network file paths such as smb or nfs.
-- Only MySQL is supported at the moment.
 - The syncing is _not_ instantaneous, currently it takes anywhere between 3 to 8 minutes to propagate a change to any of the 3 tables across the different Kodi versions.
     This will be made editable in a future versions through the `config.yaml` file.